-As a supplier of bamboo flooring we’re naturally one of the more vocal advocates of this versatile plant material in the USA.
-Not only is it fast growing, sustainable and eco-friendly, bamboo can be processed in different ways to be used for a huge variety of products around the world.
+As we’re naturally one of the more vocal advocates of this versatile plant material in the USA.
+Not only is it fast-growing, sustainable, and eco-friendly, bamboo can be processed in different ways to be used for a huge variety of products around the world.

-Our flooring is a hard-wearing, low cost and easy to maintain solution for many households in the USA but bamboo is also found in everything from roads and bridges to entire home constructions, even clothing, beverages, the automotive industry, and toys and gadget accessories to name but a few.
+Our flooring is a hard-wearing, low cost, and easy to maintain solution for many USA households.
+Still, bamboo is also found in everything from roads and bridges to entire home constructions, even clothing, beverages, the automotive industry, and toys and gadget accessories, to name but a few.

 Here are just some areas where bamboo is being used today:

 If you want any evidence of how strong bamboo is, then its use in roads and bridges should prove enough.
 China is one place where they are experimenting with this kind of construction, and it could provide a viable alternative to the steel and concrete that have been used in the past in many other parts of the world.

 “Pound-for-pound, bamboo is stronger than steel when stretched and more robust than concrete when compressed.
 Also, stalks several meters tall mature in just a few years, rather than a few decades as with trees, so more can be harvested from the same amount of land.”